Colinm9361/sep10-freedom-project/prep/content.md

 Topic: **Farming**

 ## Overview/Introduction/Context
-* I am researching technology in the farming industry.
-This will help me find pieces of information in my freedom project.
+* The research being conducted is the searching for technology in the farming industry.
+This will help find pieces of information for  my freedom project.
-* My freedom project will be this project I will condust throughout my school year about a specific topic and how technokogy influences it.
+* My freedom project will be this project, where throughout my scool year, I will conduct various searches about a specific topic and how technology influences it.

 ## Part A: existing technology
 Farming apps and softwares: